Last Updated: 1st November 2020

 Information We Collect from Other Sources

 We may also get information about you from other sources.
-For example, when you use our Add On we may be provided with the email address linked to your Google account.
-We may use this to identify you within our Services but we do not store it.
+When you use our Add On we are provided with the email address linked to your Google account.
+We use this to identify you within our Services but we do not store it directly.